 For instance, every time you open an Office program like say, Word, a notification in a yellow message bar on top of the window says “Get the new Office” along with “See what’s new” and “Update Office“.

-If you click on “Update Office” accidentally, the Office 2013 installation will be upgraded to Office 2016.
+If you click on “Update Office” accidentally, the Office installation will be upgraded automatically.
 Therefore, you must disable “Upgrade to Office” notification permanently if you want to avoid any unwanted installation.

 Disable GET THE NEW OFFICE Notification